Check your credit history.

 If it’s financially feasible, try to make a 20% down payment.
 A 20% down payment will eliminate the need for mortgage insurance or a second lien on the home.
 The amount of your down payment could impact your mortgage loan rate.
 Determining your down payment amount is an important step in preparing to buy a house.

-Use your pre-approved purchase price to shop with confidence.
+Use your pre-qualified purchase price to shop with confidence.

 Consider the future of your investment.